coddhisatva/Tool-Calling-From-Scratch/DESIGN.md

 .env.example       - API key template
 ```

-**Usage**: Create an `.env` file with API keys, install dependencies with `pip install -r requirements.txt`, then run `python chat.py` to see the demo.
+**Usage**: Create an `.env` file with API keys based on .env.example, install dependencies with `pip install -r requirements.txt`, then run `python chat.py` to see the demo.
 Users can create their own agents by defining tool functions, wrapping them in `Tool` objects with metadata, and passing them to `Agent(name, description, tools=tools)`.